-There are three categories of termites that can invade your home–subterranean termites, dry wood termites, and damp wood termites.
+Three categories of termites can invade your home–subterranean termites, dry wood termites, and damp wood termites.

-Subterranean termites enter your home from the underground while dry wood and dampwood termites swarm into your home through open windows.
+Subterranean termites or carpenter ants enter your home from the underground while dry wood and damp wood termites swarm into your home through open windows.

 If the pest control company does not know what type of termites are in your home, they might use the wrong treatment method.